 Ben Eitelberg and Emma Strutt first crossed paths in 2019 due to their involvement in the Australasian plant-based nutrition community.
 At the time they both recognised the gap for locally made and honest content from our corner of the world in regards to plant-based nutrition and other lifestyle medicine pillars.

-A year later they decided to form an advocacy platform that would provide freely accessible resources to help individuals take action for better personal and planetary health.
+A year later they decided to form an advocacy platform that would provide freely accessible resources to help individuals take action for better planetary health.
 Initially centred around three main pillars; environmental wellness, plant-based nutrition and movement, the first episode of The Lentil Intervention podcast went to air in April 2020.

 While both Ben and Emma already agreed that there was no such thing as a healthy person on an unhealthy planet, it was soon evident to them just how far-reaching our planetary health issues actually were (and still are!).
 So, another year on, TLI content was broadened and shifted from more of a health perspective to include further environmental, social and economic topics, in addition to other aspects of lifestyle medicine.